csys-fresher-batch-2021/trainticketbooking-core/README.md

 drop table booking_details;

-# Feature -4 viewing all train names:-
+# Feature -4 Viewing All Train Names:-

 select train_name from train_details;

-# Feature -5 displaying the female passengers with their train name:-
+# Feature -5 Displaying The Female Passengers With Their Train Name:-

 select p.passanger_name,t.train_name from passenger_details p ,train_details t where p.tr_id=t.tr_id and p.gender='female';

-# Feature -6 giving name of the train we can able to see where the train starts and ends and finally displaying it in ascending order
+# Feature -6 Giving Name Of The Train We Can Able To See Where The Train Starts And Ends Displaying In Ascending Order

 select train_name,train_source,train_destination from train_details order by train_name;

-# Feature -7 count of trains moving from chennai
+# Feature -7 Count of Trains Moving From Chennai

 select count(train_source) from train_details where train_source='CHENNAI';

-# Feature -8 altering the booking_table column and adding the column to know the status of payment_status
+# Feature -8 Altering the Booking_table Column and Adding the Column to know the Status of Payment_status

 alter table booking_details add payment_status varchar2(100);